 The waterproof 14-ounce waxed canvas comes courtesy of Halley Stevensons of Scotland, which has been in business since 1864.
 Inside, you’ll find fun fabric linings and organization that brings more life to the basic rugged-outdoors look of more simple rucksacks.

 Gorgeous branding appears in all the right places inside and out, and the finishing touches on this pack are typical of high-quality English luggage makers.
-The Delireis is handmade in England and available in navy, black, olive, plum and khaki.Check at Bedouin Foundry
+The Delireis is handmade in England and available in navy, black, olive, plum and khaki.Shop at Bedouin Foundry

 Ditty bags have roots in sailing: “each man has one in which he keeps his clothes, and a little bag or reticule called ‘a ditty bag,’ containing all the implements of his housewifery,” says the The Journal of Belles Lettres from 1833.
-Since then, ditty bags have gone in and out of popularity, but Best Made Company’s version is updated and, in our humble opinions, here to stay.
+Since then, ditty bags have gone in and out of popularity, but Best Made Company’s version is updated and, in our humble opinion, here to stay.

 Made in the US with 10-ounce army duck canvas, the Waxed Ditty Bag is as functional as it is aesthetically pleasing.
 It’s designed to hold essentials when space is more important than organization.
 It’s on the smaller side at 10 liters capacity, though a larger version is available.

-Roll-Top Pack, Winter Session
+Winter Session Roll-Top Pack

 Husband and wife Roy Katz and Tanya Fleisher run Winter Session from their Denver storefront, and their Roll-Top Pack captures perfectly the couple’s approach to craftsmanship and quality.